 CMS takes plans' standardized bid amounts for basic benefits or the portion of plan bids attributable to basic coverage and calculates the average (Figure 3).
 The base premium is a share of the nationwide average bid.
 To enroll in a Part D plan, beneficiaries pay the base premium plus any difference between their plan's bid and the nationwide average bid.
-The base premium amount for beneficiaries is \$32.74 per month in 2023.
-Enrollees in costlier plans face higher-than-average premiums for standard Part D coverage; similarly, enrollees in less expensive plans pay lower-than-average premiums.3
+Beginning in 2024, the IRA limits the annual increase in the base premium to no more than 6 percent.
+The base premium amount for beneficiaries is \$34.70 per month in 2024.
+(Without the IRA change, the base premium amount would have been \$39.35 per month in 2024.)
+Enrollees in costlier plans face higher-than-average premiums for standard Part D coverage; similarly, enrollees in less expensive plans pay lowerthan-average premiums.4